FOR IMMEDIATE RELEASE

 The central London action outside the Royal Courts of Justice have brought Fleet Street and the surrounding areas to a stand still.
 Protestors say they know the actions will be disruptive, but that they are a necessary and proportional response to the government’s plans to block access to the courts for millions of ordinary people by making justice unaffordable.

 The government’s reforms have come under increasing criticism, with England’s most senior family judge recently describing them as ‘disconcerting’ and suggesting that ‘something needs to be done’ .
 In July, the government was forced to backtrack on a key part of the reforms, that of removing the right of legal aid defendants to choose their solicitor, following protests .

-The government claims that changes will improve efficiency in the legal system , but this claim has been challenged by research showing that the estimated £6m savings will be dwarfed by £30m in knock-on costs .
+The government claims that changes will improve efficiency in the legal system and that the UK has one of the most expensive legal aid systems in the world , but this claim has been challenged by research showing that the estimated £6m savings will be dwarfed by £30m in knock-on costs .

 Notes to editors: